-The risk governance structure of the group ensures central oversight and control with clear accountability for and ownership of risk.
+The Group's risk governance structure ensures central oversight and control with clear accountability for and ownership of risk.

-The Board of Directors (the Board) has the ultimate responsibility for setting Group's risk appetite and for the establishment and oversight of the Group's risk management framework.
+The Board of Directors (the Board) has the ultimate responsibility for setting the Group's risk appetite and for the establishment and oversight of the Group's risk management framework.
 This is managed through a number of committees; namely Board Risk Committee (BRC), Board Credit & Investment Committee (BCIC) and Board Audit Committee (BAC).

-The management level committees also actively manage risk.
-Key ones include Group Risk Committee (GRC), Model Risk Management Committee (MRMC), Management Investment Committee (MIC) and Group Asset Liability Management Committee (Group ALCO).
+The Management level committees also actively managerisk.
+Key ones include Group Risk Committee (GRC), Model Oversight Committee (MOC), Management Credit Committee (MCC), Management Investment Committee (MIC) and Group Asset Liability Management Committee (Group ALCO).

-BRC comprises of members of the Board and is responsible for risk oversight responsibilities of the Board with regards to risk governance, risk appetite and the risk management framework.
-The BRC receives reports on risk management including our portfolio trends, policies and standards, stress testing, liquidity and capital adequacy and is authorised to investigate or seek any information relating to any activity within its terms of reference.
+BRC supports the Board with its risk oversight responsibilities with regards to risk governance, risk appetite and the risk management framework.
+The BRC approves risk policies and reviews reports and updates on risk management including risk profile, portfolio trends, stress testing, liquidity and capital adequacy and is authorised to investigate or seek any information relating to any activity within its terms of reference.

-BCIC supports the Board to manage the credit and investment portfolio of the Group and is responsible for approval of credit and investment decisions above the MCC and MIC's authority.
-It oversees the execution of Group's credit risk management and reviews the credit profile of material portfolios to ensure that it is aligned with business strategy and risk appetite.
+BCIC supports the Board to manage the credit and investment portfolio and is responsible for approval of credit and investment decisions above the MCC and MIC's authority, which do not meet the Board's materiality threshold.
+It oversees the execution of Group's credit risk management approach and reviews the credit profile of material portfolios to ensure alignment with business strategy and risk appetite.

-The primary role BAC is to have oversight and review of financial, audit and internal control issues as well as oversee the independence and performance of group's external and internal auditors.
+The primary role of BAC is to have oversight and review of financial, audit and internal control issues as well as oversee the independence and performance of the Group's external and internal auditors.

-MCC is a management level committee which carries out credit lending decisions including but not limited to approval and renewal of credit facilities, review and monitoring of portfolio performance in line with the credit risk strategy, decisions on debt settlement, provisioning write off and amendments to pricing, grades and waivers.
+MCC is a management level committee with delegated authority to carry out credit lending decisions including but not limited to approval and renewal of credit facilities, review, and monitoring of portfolio performance in line with the credit risk strategy, decisions on debt settlement, provisioning write off and amendments to pricing, grades, and waivers.

-The role of the MIC is to support the Board in the management of Investment Portfolios of the Group to ensure they conform to the strategic vision and support the Board in monitoring and reporting the performance of these portfolios.
+The role of the MIC is to support the Board in the management of the Group's investment portfolios as well as the monitoring and reporting of their performance to ensure they conform to the Group's strategic vision.

-The Group ALCO is responsible for balance sheet management and quality of the funding plan as well as the management of capital and the establishment of, and compliance with, policies relating to balance sheet management, including management of liquidity, capital adequacy and structural foreign exchange and interest rate risk.
-The committee also reviews the contingency funding plan as well as the funds transfer pricing among other things.
+The Group ALCO is responsible for balance sheet management, the funding plan, the management of capital and the establishment of, and compliance with, policies relating to balance sheet management, including management of liquidity, capital adequacy, structural foreign exchange and interest rate risk.
+The committee also reviews the contingency funding plan as well as the funds transfer pricing framework, and other key matters.

-The GRC is responsible for the management of all risks other than those delegated to MCC, MIC and Group ALCO and ensures the effective management of risk throughout the group in support of the group's business strategy and group's risk appetite.
-The committee supports Board Committees in the review and approval of policies to ensure effective management of credit, market, operational, business continuity, reputational, compliance, legal, market conduct and other risks confronting the group.
+The GRC is a senior management committee responsible for the management of all risks through out the Group other than those delegated to MCC, MIC and Group ALCO and ensures the effective management of risk in support of the Group's business strategy and Group's risk appetite.
+The committee supports Board Risk Committees in the review of policies to ensure effective management of risks the Group faces, including credit, market, operational, reputational, compliance, legal, conduct and environmental and social risks.

-The Model Risk Management Committee is a sub-committee of GRC responsible for the oversight of model risks within the Group.
-The MRMC oversees all stages of the model life-cycle for effective identification, measurement, monitoring, controlling, mitigation and reporting of model risk in a consistent manner and in compliance with applicable internal and regulatory standards.
+The MOC a sub-committee of GRC, is responsible for the oversight of model risk management within the Group.
+The MOC oversees all stages of the model life cycle for effective identification, measurement, monitoring, controlling, mitigation and reporting of model risk in a consistent manner and in compliance with applicable internal and regulatory standards.